josevcm/nfc-laboratory/README.md

 I have tried several receivers obtaining the best results with AirSpy Mini, I do not have more devices, but surely it works with others.

-- AirSpy Mini or R2: Better results, tuning the third harmonic 40.68Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.
+- AirSpy Mini or R2: Better results, tuning the third harmonic at 40.68Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.

-- RTL SDR: It works by tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling frequency of 3Mbps and its 8 bits of precision only allows you to capture the commands up to 106Kbps and some responses in very clean signals.
+- RTL SDR: It works by tuning the second harmonic at 27.12Mhz, due to the limitation in the maximum sampling frequency of 3Mbps and its 8 bits of resolution only allows you to capture the commands up to 106Kbps and some responses in very clean signals.

 Receivers tested: